DerekCresswell/GameDesign11/Contributing.md

 ## Pull Requests

 [Pull requests](https://github.com/DerekCresswell/GameDesign11/pulls) should be constrained to a single [issue](#issues) or addition.
 Please mention the issues in the title or body of the request.\
-Do not add extra things to a PR that do not pertain to it's main topic.\
+Do not add extra things to a PR that do not pertain to its main topic.\
 The [guidelines](#guidelines) need to followed for choice of language, linking, and markdown formatting.\
 If you are unsure about the quality of a PR just ask for a stricter review.
 If you have questions about the purpose of a PR please ask with / in an issue.